aryarohit07/machine-learning-with-python/knn/README.md

   11. Class:                        (2 for benign, 4 for malignant)
   ```

-  notebooks:
+**Notebooks:**

-  	knn_with_sklearn.ipynb - knn using scikit-learn on breast cancer to data to classify if the cancer is benign or malignant
+* `knn_with_sklearn.ipynb` - knn using scikit-learn on breast cancer to data to classify if the cancer is benign or malignant
-  	knn_custom_implementation.ipynb - knn algorithm implemented without using any ML library.
+* `knn_custom_implementation.ipynb` - knn algorithm implemented without using any ML library.
-  	breast_cancer_data_with_our_knn.ipynb - custom knn algo acccuracy check on the same breast cancer data.
+* `breast_cancer_data_with_our_knn.ipynb` - custom knn algo acccuracy check on the same breast cancer data.

 The idea of using custom knn implemenation is not improve the speed of the algorithm but to see if we can achieve the same accuracy with our own knn algorithm.